gderuwez/multipage-website-in-php/README.md

 ### ULM charting
 ![ulm](assets/images/code2flow_c436e.svg)

-All Images found with google under free of use and free of modifications.
+All Images whitout a named source are found with google under free of use and free for modifications conditions.